Nathan-McJames/Longitudinal_BCF_Paper/README.md

 Materials for replicating the results in "Bayesian Causal Forests for Longitudinal Data: Assessing the Impact of Part-Time Work on Growth in High School Mathematics Achievement".

+The preprint of this paper can be found at: https://arxiv.org/pdf/2407.11927.

 The data used in this study is available for download at https://nces.ed.gov/datalab/onlinecodebook.

 Further information on the dataset (and others organised by the NCES) can be found at https://nces.ed.gov/surveys/hsls09/.